IanKlein6/Student-Records-App-MT/README.md

 **WARNING: This application is NOT production-ready in its current state.
 Additional security hardening and compliance measures are required before handling real student data.**

+**Important:** This application is not currently fully functional.
+As parts become fully functional they will be pushed to main and then this note will be edited.

 ---

 ## Project Context

-This application is a **proof-of-concept solution** designed for the Messtenich program at the University of Freiburg, aimed at replacing their current Excel-based workflow for managing student exam records and scheduling.
+This application is a **proof-of-concept solution** designed for the Messtechnik program at the University of Freiburg, aimed at replacing their current Excel-based workflow for managing student exam records and scheduling.

 **Development Status:** Personal project built independently.
 Once a functional prototype is complete, it will be presented to program administrators for potential adoption.